 We are committed to identifying and improving our practices to combat slavery and human trafficking in accordance with the Modern Slavery Act 2015.
-We take a zero-tolerance approach to modern slavery and human trafficking and expect are suppliers to do the same.
+We take a zero-tolerance approach to modern slavery and human trafficking and expect our suppliers to do the same.

 M24Seven is a trading name for Metronet (UK) Limited, M247Ltd and Venus Business Communications Ltd. and is wholly owned by Manchester Metronet Limited.
 The ultimate parent company is Pimco 2947 Topco Limited.

 The Group of companies has over 240 employees across six sites in the UK (Newcastle; Manchester and London) and Europe (Romania).
 We host the greenest data centres in Romania, and are connected to over 17 global internet exchange points including New York, London, Singapore, Amsterdam and Frankfurt.

 M24Seven is the UK’s fastest growing connectivity and internet infrastructure provider.
 We provide MORE connectivity choice at faster speeds than anyone else, so our customers can enjoy flexible access, across a secure global network – designed to keep their data and network safe, 24-Seven.